Navideck/gesturedeck_sdk_flutter/gesturedeck/README.md

 }
 ```

-To extend Flutter App ui beyond Android camera cutouts ( Notch ) in landscape mode, add this block as well in your MainActivity ( Optional )
+Optional: To extend the app's UI beyond Android camera cutouts (aka notch) in landscape mode, add this block in your MainActivity

 ```kotlin
 class MainActivity: FlutterActivity() {